 d.
 Mid-Winter Ice Forecast Model.
 The Mid-Winter Ice Forecast model was discussed previously.
-The model (using the Initial Conditions and the Boundary Conditions created by the Initial Conditions and Boundary Conditions Generators) prepares the forecast of predicted ice conditions.
-Two different modes of operation will be described: the Update Mode and the Forecast Mode (see Paragraph 15-22).
+The model (using the Initial Conditions and the Boundary Conditions created by the troit in the contributions different models and the state of t

 Figure 15-7.
 Overall flowchart of the ice forecasting system.
 Within the Ice Forecasting System, the Mid-Winter Ice Forecast model operates under the support of Data Collection and Transmission, Data Reduction and Data Base Management, and Initial Conditions and Boundary Conditions Generators (DCP.FOR and MASTER.DAT are computer program names)